nartc/automapper-1/README.md

 <h1 align="center">NestJSX Automapper</h1>
 <p align="center">A wrapper around <a href="https://github.com/nartc/mapper">@nartc/automapper</a> to be used with <strong>NestJS</strong> as a <code>Module</code>.</p>

-## Announcement
+# Announcement

-`@nartc/automapper` (which is what this wrapper wraps around) has been broken up into a monorepo and released as under the scope `@automapper/*`.
+#### `@nartc/automapper` (which is what this wrapper wraps around) has been broken up into a monorepo and released as under the scope `@automapper/*`.
 With that change, NestJS wrapper is also under that same scope as `@automapper/nestjs`.
-Please take a look at the [documentations](https://automapperts.netlify.app) for Migration Guide.
+Please take a look at the [documentations](https://automapperts.netlify.app).
+For Migrations, please see [migrations guide](https://automapperts.netlify.app/docs/migrations#migrate-from-nestjsx-automapper)

 ## Migrations